-Each analogue loop can be connected to a maximum of 125 devices.
-According to EN54-2 clause 12.5.2, in case of a short circuit or interruption of the analogue detection loop, only a maximum of 32 detectors or call points per loop devices may be prevented from transmitting the fire alarm.
+Each analogue loop can be connected to a maximum of 125 devices (+64 if shadowed).
+According to EN54-2 clause 12.5.2, in case of a short circuit or interruption of the analogue detection loop, only a maximum of 32 detectors or call points per loop can be prevented at any one time of transmitting a fire alarm.
 In order to assure compliance with this clause, a loop isolator must be installed after every 32 detection devices.